splunk/splunk-shuttl/README.md

 Shuttl provides a full-lifecycle solution for data in Splunk.

 It can:
-* manage the transfer of data from Splunk to an archive system
+* Manage the transfer of data from Splunk to an archive system
-* enable an administrator to inventory/search the archive
+* Enable an administrator to inventory/search the archive
-* allow an administrator to selectively restore archived data into "thawed"
+* Allow an administrator to selectively restore archived data into "thawed"
-* remove archived data from thawed
+* Remove archived data from thawed

-This works on the following systems
+Shuttl support on the following systems back-end systems for storage:
 * Attached storage
 * HDFS
-* S3 (in theory)
+* S3 and S3n
+* Amazon Glacier

 License
 ---------